 - Have the willingness and ability to organise events and activities in consultation with the Mentor and take initiative in doing so where appropriate.

 - Contribute to the strategic aims of the Programme by assisting the Mentor in planning the overall agenda for the calendar year.

 - Collaborate with the Mentor and Mentees to set up activities.

 - Communicate with Mentees regularly to ensure they are engaged in the Programme, and answer reasonable queries from Mentees regarding career development, arbitration practice and arbitration know-how.

-Please note that applications for the 8th cycle of the Young ICCA Mentoring Programme are now closed.
-Information on how to apply for the 9th cycle of the programme will be announced in mid-2021.
+Applications for the 9th cycle of the Young ICCA Mentoring Programme are now closed.
+Applications for the 10th cycle of the Programme will open in July 2022.

 - Incomplete applications will be disregarded;

 - No special accommodation shall be made to successful applicants, i.e., any requests for a specific Mentor or group.

 - Due to the overwhelming number of applications Young ICCA expects to receive for this upcoming Programme, no feedback will be given to applicants who are not selected to participate in the programme.

 - It is up to the applicants to ensure that they enter the correct information in the application form, particularly with respect to the region and country in which they will be based over the next two years, to the extent that this is known.